-Sexual activity is only expressed privately between a man and a woman in the context of marriage.
+The Wesleyan Church's stance on gender and human sexuality is biblical, historical, theological, practical and deeply convictional.
+The University believes that all sexual activity is only expressed privately between a man and a woman in the context of a covenant marriage.
 Because sexual expression is not merely physical, but deeply involves the mind, spirit and emotions, there is a need for sensitivity and caution at every level of intimacy.
 Intimate personal relationships between employees may be disruptive to the work environment and may be considered inappropriate behavior.
 Intimate relationships or sexual expression between employees and students is strongly discouraged and is considered inappropriate.
+In addition, we believe gender assignment is a beautiful genetic divine prerogative, not indicated by individual choice, and our living, learning and athletic offerings reflect that belief; therefore, students will receive such services in accordance with their birth gender.